akmtaiwansoftware/docs/quickstarts/lightbulb/README.md

 # Lightbulb Quickstart

 In this quickstart, you will use a Python script to simulate a connected lightbulb.
-You will then create a development dashboard within Murano where you can see temperature and humidity data from the device and have the ability to remotely turn the lightbulb on and off.
+You will then create a development dashboard within Murano where you have the ability to remotely turn the lightbulb on and off.

 # Requirements